 The login you connect with when you create the geodatabase determines which database user owns the geodatabase.
-If the Windows or SQL Server login you connect with is mapped to the dbo user in the database, a dbo-schema geodatabase is created.
-If the Windows or SQL Server login you connect with is mapped to a user named sde in the database, an sde-schema geodatabase is created.
+If the operating system login or SQL Server login you connect with is mapped to the dbo user in the database, a dbo-schema geodatabase is created.
+If the operating system or SQL Server login you connect with is mapped to a user named sde in the database, an sde-schema geodatabase is created.

 The sde user

-The sde user in a database can be associated with a SQL Server-authenticated login or a Windows-authenticated login.
+The sde user in a database can be associated with a SQL Server authenticated login or an operating system-authenticated login.
 The sde user must have authority on a schema named sde, and that schema must be the sde user's default schema.
 The sde user also must be granted privileges in the database that allow the user to create and administer the geodatabase.

 The dbo user